quanta-project/quanta/doc/README.md

-Bitcoin Core
+Quanta Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires several hundred gigabytes or more of disk space.
+Quanta Core is the original Quanta client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Quanta transactions, which requires several hundred gigabytes or more of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to several days or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Quanta Core, visit [quantanetwork.org](https://quantanetwork.org/#downloads).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run Quanta Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/quanta-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/quantad` (headless)
-- `bin/bitcoin` (wrapper command)
+- `bin/quanta` (wrapper command)

-The `bitcoin` command supports subcommands like `bitcoin gui`, `bitcoin node`, and `bitcoin rpc` exposing different functionality.
-Subcommands can be listed with `bitcoin help`.
+The `quanta` command supports subcommands like `quanta gui`, `quanta node`, and `quanta rpc` exposing different functionality.
+Subcommands can be listed with `quanta help`.

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run quanta-qt.exe.

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag Quanta Core to your applications folder, and then run Quanta Core.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Quanta Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [Bitcoin StackExchange](https://bitcoin.stackexchange.com).
+* Ask for help on [Quanta StackExchange](https://bitcoin.stackexchange.com).
 * Ask for help on #bitcoin on Libera Chat.
 If you don't have an IRC client, you can use [web.libera.chat](https://web.libera.chat/#bitcoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [QuantaTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin Core on your native platform.
+The following are developer notes on how to build Quanta Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)